VeN0mYT/PATH-FINDER/README.md

 the code may look missy iam still learning how to use oop if you have any suggestions share it with me :)

+controlles!!!!!

+E to change end
+S to change start
+Mouse left click for walls